Everhive: Driving Workforce Platform Impact with UX Strategy

-Everhive is a workforce management startup focused on streamlining HR, staffing, and employee development for enterprise clients.
-The project aimed to establish Everhive’s credibility in a crowded B2B landscape while improving site clarity and driving conversions.
+Everhive is a workforce management startup focused on HR, staffing, and employee development for enterprise clients.
+But without a clear digital presence, the brand struggled to communicate its value and build credibility in a competitive B2B market.

 The Challenge: Everhive’s Website Wasn’t Converting